 Hire an attorney who specializes in sexual harassment cases

 Sexual harassment cases are complex and involve federal and state laws.
-An experienced employment law lawyer can help you file your claim and weigh your options.
+An experienced sexual harassment lawyer can help you file your claim and weigh your options.
 Large corporations have high-powered attorneys to handle their sexual harassment claims, don’t take them on by yourself.

 Don’t wait to file your claim